 “好きなものを好きだと言う 怖くて仕方ないけど 本当の自分 出会えた気がしたんだ”

-What is this anime about?
+What is this anime really about?

-Is the anime different from manga version?
+Is the animated version different from the manga version?

 Watch Blue Period Trailer Here:

 Available platform: Netflix